 A location-based service may also assist in dividing a field into polygons so that each one can be investigated independently and pin places that require special attention.
 Farmers may use maps to find specialty crops, pesticide applicators, and other resources.

 Forecasting is an important part in developing agricultural apps.
-Farmers who possess these characteristics will be able to predict the weather and crop viability far further in advance, allowing them to take the required safeguards to protect their crops.
+Farmers who possess apps with these characteristics will be able to predict the weather and crop viability far further in advance, allowing them to take the required safeguards to protect their crops.

 Some applications function as markets for agricultural products such as insecticides, seeds, and machinery.
 Farmers may discover the best bargains by using agricultural marketplaces, which connect customers, dealers, and producers.
 Each listing in a marketplace app includes a photo and description of the goods, as well as delivery times, and so on.